Wirral University Teaching Hospital Trust cares for 14 patients with Covid-19 in hospital

 Wirral University Teaching Hospital Trust was caring for 14 patients with coronavirus in hospital as of Sunday, figures show.

-NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on October 22 was down from 22 on the same day the previous week.
+NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on October 29 was in line with the same day the previous week.

 Advertisement